Gaining work experience

 - practise and improve your English language skills.

-When considering work experience, remember you need degree-relevant experience.
+When considering work experience, degree-relevant experience is the most valuable.
 There are several ways to do this:

 PACE offers you a chance to gain relevant work experience while you study.

 Macquarie's unique PACE (Professional and Community Engagement) program engages you in real world learning activities with organisations across Australia and around the globe.
 You will complete a PACE unit as a part of your Bachelor degree, usually in your third year of study.
 Our network of over 2,500 host organisations both within Australia and around the world provides extensive opportunities to explore potential career paths.
 Through PACE you gain that all-important practical experience employers really value.

 PACE International offers a range of exciting learning experiences in over 25 countries around the world.
 Whether you are assisting with native land rights in Borneo, supporting an archaeological dig in Italy or working with a social media agency in Paris there is an international experience to suit you.
 Founded on the principle of reciprocal benefit to students, organisations and communities, an international PACE activity will help you to explore real world challenges while you gain professional skills.

 Macquarie offers exciting opportunities to enhance your degree through its Student Exchange program.

 Gain a better understanding of global issues, develop your capacity to deal with change, build a global network, interact with people from different cultures and learn a new language.
 With over 200 partner universities in more than 50 countries, there are plenty of choices for short term or full semester exchange.

 Participating in extra-curricular activities (ECAs) can hugely assist your employability and future job prospects.
 ECAs help develop your personal brand, expand your social networks and help identify career pathways.